Bylaws of the Washington Chapter

 Article 4.
 Membership

-Any member in good standing of the Association whose residence and/or place of business is in the state/province of Washington shall automatically become a member of this chapter, however, members residing in geographic areas bordering adjacent states may choose to become a part of a separate chapter with that state.
-Other categories of membership, such as Emeritus or Honorary, as designated by the Board of Directors of the Association, shall be recognized by the Washington Chapter.
+Any member in good standing of the Association whose residence and/or place of business is in the state/province of Washington shall automatically become a member of this chapter, unless otherwise specified by the member. members residing in geographic areas bordering adjacent states may choose to become a part of a separate chapter with that state..
 No additional dues are collected by this chapter.

 Membership privileges shall include: